Turn on or off entry and exit announcements for meetings in Skype for Business Online

 When you are setting up Audio Conferencing in Office 365, you will get an audio conferencing bridge.
-A conferencing bridge can contain one or more phone numbers that people will use to call in to a Skype for Business or Microsoft Teams meeting.
+A conferencing bridge can contain one or more phone numbers that people will use to call in to a Skype for Business meeting.

 The conferencing bridge answers a call for a user who is dialing in to a meeting using a phone.
 The conferencing bridge answers the caller with voice prompts from a conferencing auto attendant, and then, depending on your settings, can play notifications, ask callers to record their name, and set up the PIN security.
-A PIN is given to a Skype for Business or Microsoft Teams meeting organizer, and it allows them to start a meeting if they can't start the meeting using a Skype for Business or Microsoft Teams app.
+A PIN is given to a Skype for Business meeting organizer, and it allows them to start a meeting if they can't start the meeting using the Skype for Business app.
 You can, however, set it so that a PIN isn't required to start a meeting.

 Setting meeting join options